AbemKW/CLI-Coder/FileIOAgent/system.md

 - Returns command output or error messages

 ### 🔍 File Content Search
+- You can search files for relevant information using the search_relevant_files function.
 - Capable of searching inside files across all subdirectories as needed
 - Can locate specific terms, phrases, or code snippets efficiently
 - Handles large directory trees and nested folders automatically